cvia-kn/lf_super_resolution/README.md

 # log 2018.8.14
 add model SR ColorSpace Channel Skip:
 1. "config_autoencoder.py":
- row 36: added flag for whether to use bicubic interpolated input as skip connection patch in upscaling phase;
+</br>row 36: added flag for whether to use bicubic interpolated input as skip connection patch in upscaling phase;
- row 98-103, 127-132: moved the layout in upscale-layers to distinguish the number of feature maps of certain channel(s);
+</br>row 98-103, 127-132: moved the layout in upscale-layers to distinguish the number of feature maps of certain channel(s);
 row 144-188: reduced number of layers such that the network could be run on single GPU machines :), should be changed back when the final structure is determined;
 row 195-199: added layout of upscale-layer if no skip connection is used for certain channel(s), mainly because of the number of feature maps;
 row 246/259: added flag in decoder-config for whether using skip connection for certain channel(s);

 2. "layers.py":
 row 367: added class "decoder-variables-2D-no-SC", mainly because when no skip connection, the layout is different in number of feature maps and the layout cannot be changed directly by operations in "cnn-autoencoder.py" since it would also change the value in the "self" structure;

 3. "cnn_autoencoder.py":
 row 30: bicubic interpolation flag;
 row 225: skip connection flag belonging to each decoder;
 row 227-228: generating bicubic interpolated input as a skip connection patch in upscale-phase;
 row 259-272: if no skip connection is used, then also skip generating the variables for the patches of skip connections;
 row 277-284: generating decoder-2D variables according to whether using skip connection;
 row 304-319: with/without skip connection in decoder of certain channel(s);
 row 330-335: layout changes due to whether using skip connection;
 row 337-340: layout changes due to whether using bicubic interpolated inputs;
 row 360-361: with/without bicubic interpolated inputs;

 4. potential problems:
 (a). we are using quite many flags in the model, the layouts of layers are still kind of hard-coded, right now I don't have better way to make it very clean;